5 The spiritual reunion

-If you have realized your original spiritual disposition by self-education and have become completely yourself, you will long for a bond with your spiritual origin.
-You can achieve this reunification by practicing self-reflection, because then you not only reflect on yourself, but also on the condensed point in the universal spirit, that you yourself are in very essence.
+If you have realized your original spiritual predisposition by self-education and have become completely yourself, you will long for a connection with your spiritual origin.
+You can achieve this reunification by practicing self-reflection, because with this you not only reflect on yourself, but also on the densified point, the focal point in the universal spirit, that you yourself are in very essence.

-Self reflection is a reflection on the essence of yourself.
-Therefore, as a self-reflection exercise, direct all your attention and devotion on yourself as being a spirit by realizing that you, as being a spirit, are not this body, nor the circumstances in this temporary existence, nor the contents of your memory, which are imposed on you during your practice; but that you are only the human spirit, the self-conscious force of life, which in itself perceives things, thinks them over and feels them through, and then wants to do something with them.
+Self-reflection, on the other hand, is a reflection on the essence of yourself.
+Therefore, as a self-reflection exercise, direct all your attention and dedication on yourself as being a spirit by realizing that you, as a spirit, are not this body, nor the circumstances in this temporary existence, nor the contents of your memory, which are imposed on you during your practice; but that you are only the human spirit, the self-conscious force of life, which in itself perceives things, thinks them over and feels them through, and then wants to do something with them.

 5.2 The silent repetition

-The self-acquired spiritual state that you achieve by this exercise is very volatile, especially in the beginning.
-In order to be able to hold on to this mental state, it is useful to use an aid and that is: the practice of silent repetition.
+The self-conceived spiritual state that you achieve by this exercise is very volatile, especially in the beginning.
+In order to be able to hold on to this mental state, it is useful to use a tool and that is: the practice of silent repetition.
 This spiritual exercise means that you repeat a word, prayer or a short text with spiritual meaning, silently for yourself.

 5.3 The mental state of simplicity and silence

 If you have reached that inner order within yourself, then turn your attention away from the meaning of the word.
-Now direct your attention in the silence between the words on that conscious force, which you yourself are, and which, in that prewar silence, is the source of the words that you want to speak within yourself.
+Now direct your attention in the silence between the words on that conscious force, which you are yourself, and which, in that pre-worded silence, is the source of the words that you want to speak within yourself.
 This transfer of your attention and dedication from that which you form, to the one that forms, you yourself as being a human spirit, is the decisive event.
 This is the transition from reflection to self-reflection.

 5.4 Spiritual influence and ecstasy

-At a given moment you will be able to experience how from this primordial mental state you become in ecstasy and are absorbed into your spiritual origin.
-You then experience how you are absorbed into a wholly enlightening and penetrating light; while you are being pampered by an intimate, warming love, which is a primal experience that can not be compared with anything else.
+At a given moment you will be able to experience how from this primordial mental state you become in a state of ecstasy and are absorbed into your spiritual origin.
+You then experience how you are absorbed into a wholly enlightening and penetrating light; while being flown through by an intimate, warming love, which is a primal experience that can't be compared to anything else.

-5.5 A focus point of light and warmth
+5.5 A focal point of light and warmth

 What you experience is that spirit and power, light and love, peace and truth begin to flow through you.
 What you experience in this way is the divine.
 But what you experience in this way, you are in fact also yourself!
-You experience yourself as a spark of spirit, and it is the divine spirit; you experience yourself as a focus of light and warmth in our God as that omnipresent sea of that same spiritual light and that same spiritual warmth.
+You experience yourself as a spirit spark, out and in the divine spirit; you experience yourself as a focal point of light and warmth in our God as that omnipresent sea of that same spiritual light and that same spiritual warmth.

 5.6 God's omnipresence

-Because of that omnipresence, God already has it all in himself and is therefore all-knowing, which is connected with perception;
+Because of that omnipresence, God already has All in himself and is therefore all-knowing, which is connected with the ability to perceive;

 by that omnipresence God can connect everything in himself and is therefore the all-wisdom, which is connected with thinking;

-by that omnipresence God connects everything with himself and is therefore all-encompassing, which is connected with feeling;
+by that omnipresence God connects everything with himself and is therefore all-loving, which is connected with feeling;

 by that omnipresence, God can accomplish everything in himself and is therefore omnipotent, which is connected with wanting.

-So the end of this discourse is reconnected to the beginning because you can experience that as being a human spirit you are an expression of the divine universal spirit.
+So the end of this discourse is reconnected to the beginning again, because you can experience that as being a human spirit you are an expression of the divine, universal spirit.

 5.7 God as father and mother

-By exaltation you can be raised in the spiritual world and then you will experience that God is the universal spirit who, in the unformed primeval state, presents itself to you as an endless sea of pure light and warmth.
-Conversely, God also, in the formed state, in the form of a spiritual figure, can reveal himselve to you personally.
-In this spiritual figure, which is God's holy spirit, the divine spirit is immediately expressed as a person.
+By ecstasy you can be raised in the spiritual world and then you will experience that God is the universal spirit who, in the unformed primeval state, presents itself to you as an endless sea of pure light and warmth.
+Conversely, God also, in the formed state, in the form of a spirit form, can reveal himselve to you personally.
+In this spirit form, which is God's holy spirit, the divine spirit is immediately expressed as a person.
 This holy spirit has been with us on earth with the name Jesus.

-In this formed state you can experience that God is your 'father mother', that you were spiritually born of your divine parents and that you are essentially their god-child; that the very essence of the 'deity' is the family as both divine parents and their god-child; and that all mankind as God's children is in fact God's family.
+In this formed state you can experience that God is your 'father mother', that you are spiritually born of your divine parents and that you are essentially their godchild; that the very essence of the 'deity' is the family as both divine parents and their god-child; and that all mankind as God's children is in fact God's family.